 Moved by Duenas; seconded by Gourley.
+Motion passed, with abstention by Tosatto.

-To satto noted that because NMFS is a Cooperating Agency on the DEIS he will abstain from the vote.
+Tosatto noted that because NMFS is a Cooperating Agency on the DEIS he will abstain from the vote.

 Regarding the CJMT DEIS/draft Overseas EIS, the Council requested the DOD to extend the comment period to December 4, Chamorro Standard Time, in order to allow affected CNMI stakeholders to fully understand and discuss the results of the independent review of the DEIS by consultants contracted by the CNMI government with funds awarded by the Department of the Interior, Office of Insular Affairs.